 A latte contains steamed milk with a shot of espresso.
 The foamed milk is much more prominent, and the layers are blended together.
 Cappuccinos, however, are equal parts espresso, steamed milk, and a layer of milk foam on top.
 Completely unblended, a cappuccino should be distinctly layered.

-To make things even more confusing (sorry!), you can also have a latte macchiato.
+You can also have a latte macchiato to make things even more confusing (sorry!).
 While similar to a latte, the latte macchiato has more milk, less espresso and is poured in layers rather than blended.
 In a clear glass, you see a thick layer of steamed milk, followed by espresso, and topped with a layer of foam.
-The emphasis on this style of macchiato is the milk.
+The emphasis of this style of macchiato is the milk.
 Rather than “staining” the espresso with milk, you are staining the milk with espresso.
 Typically, you will see 1/3 to ½ cup of milk.

 Another espresso drink, the Americano, is when you dilute espresso with hot water.
 The strength varies immensely depending on the ratio.